xlladdins/xll/docs/Excel4MacrosA-D.md

 **CREATE.PUBLISHER**?(file\_text, appearance, size, formats)

-File\_text    is a text string to be used as the name of the new file that will contain the selected data.
-If file\_text is omitted, Microsoft Excel uses the format "\<WorkbookName\> Edition \#n", where WorkbookName is the name of the workbook from which the publisher is being created, Edition indicates that the file is an edition file, and n is a unique integer.
+File\_text&nbsp;&nbsp;&nbsp;&nbsp;is a text string to be used as the name of the new file that will contain the selected data.
+If file\_text is omitted, Microsoft Excel uses the format "\<WorkbookName\> Edition
+\#n", where WorkbookName is the name of the workbook from which the publisher is being created, Edition indicates that the file is an edition file, and n is a unique integer.

 For example, if you omit file\_text and are publishing a selection from a workbook named Seasonal, and it is your third publisher from that workbook in the current work session, the default name of the publisher would be "Seasonal Edition \#3".

-Appearance    specifies whether the selection is to be published as shown on screen or as shown when printed.
+Appearance&nbsp;&nbsp;&nbsp;&nbsp;specifies whether the selection is to be published as shown on screen or as shown when printed.
 The default value for appearance is 1 if the selection is a sheet and 2 if the selection is a chart.

 |                |                            |
 | -------------- | -------------------------- |